dargall91/Krampus/.github/pull_request_template.md

 ---
 Developer checklist:
+- [ ] This is a documentation update and following code review standards do not apply
 - [ ] Commit name follows naming guidelines described in QualityPolicy
 - [ ] Unit tests are in separate commits and named correctly per QualityPolicy
 - [ ] Code for completed stories meets all acceptance criteria for the user story